sourcegraph/about/blogposts/sourcegraph-future-coding-podcast-episode-32.md

 > As a developer, you have these questions you need answered: How do I do this thing in the code?
 Why is it built this way?
 Why did this thing break?

 > There are a lot of developers who've never seen what a good code search tool can do for you.
-They might search inside their editor, but they're not benefiting from code search.
+They might search inside their editor, but they're not benefiting from code search!

 > We're really building a brand new product that most developers do not have a ton of experience with, but that really clicks for them quickly.